Residence Life Facilities Information

 Campus heating and cooling is provided seasonally.
 Most of our building systems do not allow both heating and cooling to function simultaneously.
 Building systems typically transition from air conditioning to heating in late September/early October, and from heating to air conditioning in late May/early June depending on actual weather conditions.

 Typical change-over from one mode to another can take up to 7 days.
 A notification to all residents will be emailed when these transitions are scheduled to occur.
 Given that Chicago sometimes experiences unseasonable weather (extremely warm days later in fall or cool days in early summer) after the heating and cooling systems have been switched, students should be prepared to help manage their personal comfort using the tips outlined below.
 During seasonal transitions, we typically err on the side of providing heat in the residence halls, based on Chicago ordinance requirements.

 If you have a built-in window AC unit, it is advised that you do not run the unit during the winter months.
 If your room has a thermostat, please note that your adjustment range is limited.

-If your room seems to be uncomfortably cool or warm, please submit a TMA request.
+If your room seems to be uncomfortably cool or warm, please submit a work order.
 Engineers will be dispatched to review and correct the situation.
 In certain cases, buildings are controlled by building automation systems.
 In these instances, adjustments may occur without an engineer being dispatched.